jesimone57/spring_boot_scala_rest_example/README.md

 This repository contains examples of how to use the Spring REST framework to implement an API which does some simple things:
 1. Say hello
-2. Specific exception handler for exceptions of a given class
+2. Specific exception handlers for exceptions of a given class
 3. A global exception handler as a catch-all for all other exceptions
 4. Convert Scala object responses to JSON
 5. A template for standardizing error responses via ErrorResponseBody and FieldError classes.
+6. JSON schema validation

 NOTE: